2724635499/stonedb/README.md

 # stonedb
-StoneDB is a MySQL HTAP database developed by StoneAtom Technoly Co.,Ltd.
+StoneDB is a MySQL HTAP database developed by StoneAtom Technology Co.,Ltd.